Bienenweide

 Climbing and flowering plants alongside muted and earthy tones

-Comeback of the bourgeois orchid
+Comeback of the stuffy orchid

 Heat-resistant plants for the balcony